Mount Elbrus is the Highest Mountain in Europe

 Mount Elbrus is 5642 metres (18,510 feet) above sea level.

 Where is Mount Elbrus?

-Mount Elbrus is located in Russia and this causes the debate of Elbrus being the highest mountain in Europe.
+Mount Elbrus is located in Russia and part of the Caucasus Mountains.
+Being in Russia is the main cause of the debate that Elbrus can’t be the highest mountain in Europe.

 Mount Elbrus and its glaciers are part of the European Continental plate.
 This is what makes it the highest peak in Europe, and therefore one of the Seven Summits.